Starting Casper jobs¶

 The wall-clock limit on the Casper cluster is 24 hours except as noted below.

-Run the execcasper command to start an interactive job.
-Invoking it without an argument will start an interactive shell on the first available HTC node.
+command to start an interactive job from Casper login nodes.
+Invoking it without any argument will start an interactive shell on the first available HTC node.
 The default wall-clock time is 6 hours.

 To use another type of node, include a select statement specifying the resources you need.
-The execcasper command accepts all PBS flags and resource specifications as detailed by man qsub.
+The qinteractive

 If you do not include a resource specification by using either a select statement or convenience flags, you will be assigned 1 CPU with 10 GB of memory and no GPUs.